-Over the past several decades, the ideal American work schedule was 9 to 5, Monday through Friday.
+Over the past several decades, the ideal American work schedule was nine to five, Monday through Friday.
 People would go into their offices for 40 hours a week, take two weeks of vacation, and that was it.
 Now, 40 is not the standard number of hours that employees work.

 These days, the average workweek is about 47 hours, according to the latest Gallup poll.
 But one in five people reports logging more than 60 hours, and some even pass 80 hours a week.
 On the lower end of the scale, entrepreneur Chris Winfield says that he only clocks 16.7 hours over seven days of the week, while Tim Ferris is famous for his four-hour workweek methods.